Samkth123/KTH-md/Negotiations/Assignment 3 - The Tactical Utilization of Cognitive Biases in Negotiations.md

 The "cheap concession" tactic capitalizes on the psychological principle known as the **endowment effect**.
 This effect suggests that people tend to **assign more value** to things simply because they **own** them, compared to identical items they **don't own**.
 Loss aversion, a related concept, means that people prefer avoiding losses more than acquiring equivalent gains.

+During a negotiation process, parties constantly gain virtual possession on single attributes and afterwards feel entitled to the specific value on this attribute
+- Heyman et al. (2004) called this phenomenon of attachment to a not yet owned item the **quasi-endowment** effect.

+Mary uses the impact of the endowment effect by framing her proposal in a way that her concession is seen by her boss as a part of his endowment.
+Since giving up such a concession would be viewed as a loss, her boss puts a higher value on this item.
+- Chefen ser Mary ge upp SIN EGEN bil, vilket ses som mer värt då hon ger bort något som är hennes

+This circumstance alone does not foster Mary’s bargaining power.
+However, once parties start to make concession reciprocally, her boss becomes **attached** to the **earlier proposed concession**.
+Thus, he agrees upon the final deal which entails the same concession but with a huge improvement for Mary’s position

 The cheap concession: Make early concessions which only include items of low personal value.